 - E-commerce marketplaces, including collaborative ones

-- Online software applications services, such as application stores
+- Online software application services, such as application stores

 - Social media services